List of former Maryland state highways (2–199): MD 52

 Maryland Route 52 was the designation for Williams Street and Williams Road from MD 51 in Cumberland east to Christie Road near Evitts Creek in central Allegany County.
 MD 52 began at MD 51, which followed Williams Street northwest toward downtown Cumberland and Louisiana Avenue south toward Oldtown.
 The highway was paved a concrete road from Cumberland to near Evitts Creek in 1923.
 MD 52 was extended east across Evitts Creek to Brashier Hollow Road by 1939.
 The highway was extended to Christie Road when the state rebuilt Williams Road between Brashier Hollow Road and Christie Road in 1952.
 MD 52 was removed from the state highway system in 1956.
 Part of MD 52's old course was brought back into the state highway system when MD 639 was extended south in 2008.

-MD 54
+MD 54 (1933–1956)

 Maryland Route 54 was the designation for the portion of Main Street north of MD 17 in the town of Myersville and Canada Hill Road from the Myersville town limit to the road's intersection with Easterday Road in western Frederick County.
 MD 54 was constructed as a concrete road in Myersville in 1933.
 The highway was extended north to Easterday Road by 1946.
 MD 54 was removed from the state highway system in 1956 immediately after the state resurfaced the route.